-Student Health is available to current REGISTERED students of Memorial University and its affiliated institutions (eg. Marine Institute).
+Student Wellness and Counselling Centre is available to current REGISTERED students of Memorial University and its affiliated institutions (eg. Marine Institute).
 Children of students are welcome.
 Spouses and children of international students are welcome.

 We are not able to see university staff or employees.

-What should I bring when I visit Student Health?
+What should I bring when I visit Student Wellness and Counselling Centre?

 1. Don't forget your Health Insurance Card!